zyraashri/TourismApp/README.md

 - Image upload and sharing
 - Community recommendations
 - Search and filtering by category or location
+- Save attractions to favourites

 #### User Interaction
 Users can upload photos of attractions, write reviews, provide ratings, and browse recommendations contributed by other community members.
+Hidden gems discovered through the community can be added directly to users’ travel plans.

 ---